wailingko/Decadent-dough/src/content/posts/10-small-sourdough-bread.md

 - I lined to 2 bowls with tea towels covered in flour and used them to shape the bread.

 #### Bake
+- Ensure to pre-heat the Dutch oven whilst the oven is heating up.
+- I didn't spray my bread with water, instead I added 4 ice cubes into the Dutch oven with my dough before closing the lid.
 - I set the oven temperature to pre-heat at 235&deg;C, lower the heat to 230&deg;C and bake for 28 minutes with the lid one.
 Then take the lid off and bake at 210&deg;C for 18 minutes.

 #### Cool
-- I let the bread cool down for 2 hours before cutting into it
+- I let the bread cool down for 2 hours before cutting into it.

 ### Tools